 This creates complacency – and results lessen over time.

-This is especially true with leg muscles, including glutes, because the lower body was designed to be used in a multitude of ways and so limiting movement patterns is going against what nature intended.
+This is especially true with leg muscles, including glutes, because the lower body was designed to be used in many ways.
+So limiting movement patterns is going against what nature intended.

 Resistance bands to the rescue!